 The only two things you really have to do with Amazon Merch are:

 If you’re curious about the royalties, they typically range from around 13 percent up to 37 percent, based on the selling price of the product.
 Your actual Amazon Merch royalties take into account:

 - Subtract applicable taxes

 - Subtract Amazon’s costs and fees

 Consider that Amazon’s own costs can be significant.
 They’re the ones handling:

 To make a success of selling Amazon print on demand shirts, you mainly just need to create designs and collect royalties.
 However, there are some nuts and bolts you have to take care of.

 Jungle Scout reports that Amazon’s tier system for their Merch program has eight different levels.

-As mentioned earlier, you’ll start off at the first tier, where you are restricted to 10 unique designs.
-However, once you make 10 sales, you’ll get moved up according to this scale:
+As mentioned earlier, you’ll start at the first tier, where you are restricted to just 10 unique designs.
+However, once you make 10 sales, you’ll get moved up according to this Merch by Amazon tiers scale: